ruepongJonathan/metadata-workflow/README.md

 $ cd metadata-workflow
 $ pip install --editable .
 ```
-Where `--editable` means the coe is symlinked into your environment's site-packages directory
+Where `--editable` means the code is symlinked into your environment's site-packages directory

 ## License